stephencweiss/stephencharlesweiss.com/content/blog/2020-02-23/adopt-conventional-commits-and-use-commitlint.md

 tags: ['conventional commit', 'commitlint', 'package discovery']
 ---

+Today is another entry in my [Package Discovery](../../../tags/package-discovery/) series.
+The topic is conventional commits with `commitlint`.

 Learning about [Conventional Commits](../../2020-02-22/semantic-versioning-and-conventional-commits) recently made me want to actually put it in practice.

 As I mentioned at the end of that post, there are tools available to make it simpler to adhere to the rules.